Welcome to Chemistry 109!

 This pre-class learning system is different from a typical textbook.
 It is online.
 It is interactive.
 Sometimes it asks you to discover things for yourself, instead of reading about them.
 To use it effectively you must participate in all interactive components.
 For example, so far there have been two “Activities” in blue-shaded boxes.
 Did you do what these activities asked you to do?
 There will also be “Exercises” in purple-shaded boxes and opportunities for “Applying Core Ideas” in green shaded boxes.
 Much of what you need to learn is in these boxes.
 The boxes will ask you to do something, to answer a question, or to think about ideas.
 These processes are essential to your learning.
 Do not skip them!

 In this course you will encounter many facts and concepts.
 These are like stones that might be assembled to build a home or even a cathedral.
 Part of what we hope you will learn is how to select appropriate facts and concepts and build them into larger structures that help you address important unsolved problems.
 Learning how to select appropriate building stones, fit them together, and add mortar to hold them in place is an important goal—one that we will do our best to help you achieve.
 We want you to depart this course with beautiful mental structures that will serve you well in the future.
-Your active participation and intellectual involvement in the pre-class materials and all other aspects of this course is a cornerstone for building toward that goal.
+Your active participation and intellectual involvement in the pre-class materials and all other aspects of this course is a cornerstone for building towards that goal.

 What Does This Mean for Me?

-There is no way round the fact that learning is work—very rewarding work, but work nonetheless.
+There is no way around the fact that learning is work—very rewarding work, but work nonetheless.
 You need to make sure that you align your efforts with what is known about brains, information, and knowledge.
 Here’s how to do that most effectively.

 - Assign yourself at least one regular time each day when you will concentrate on learning chemistry without interruptions or distractions.

-- Schedule those times so that you can prepare for each class meeting: during classes we will assume that you know what you were assigned to learn and without that prior knowledge you will have a hard time learning more.
+- Schedule those times so that you can prepare for each whole-class meeting: during classes we will assume that you know what you were assigned to learn and without that prior knowledge you will have a hard time learning more.